 The Seneca of western New York were especially concerned with the Susquehannock control of access to the Europeans and several large-scale battles were fought between them and Susquehannocks.
 The Strickler village site, also in Washington Boro, probably is the site of one of these engagements.
 The site dates from the 1640s to about 1665.
 The village was over 12 acres in size, with a population of about 2,900 residents.
 Like most Susquehannock villages, Strickler was stockaded.
 However, this site is notable in that European-style bastions were constructed on at least two of the stockade’s corners.
 European goods from this site document the acculturation of the Susquehannocks with most of their material remains being European in origin.
 Strickler was troubled by warfare and competition with the Iroquois over the fur trade, and an unstable relationship with Europe’s new Maryland colony.

 Although the Susquehannocks controlled the fur trade for nearly a century, they were in constant conflict with other Indian tribes, especially the Seneca of western New York.
 Large -scale battles took place with the Seneca in Washington Boro and across the river in York County.
 The warfare and disease eventually caught up with them.
-By 1675, the Susquehannocks had been decimated by several epidemics and were finally defeated by the Seneca in a battle in York County.
+By 1675, the Susquehannocks had been decimated by several epidemics and were finally driven out of the valley by the Seneca.
 A small population of approximately 500 moved to Maryland, but eventually returned to the Susquehanna Valley by the 1690’s.
 The Seneca were concerned with the vacuum created by the defeat of the Susquehannocks and invited them back as a buffer between the Iroquois homeland and the English.
 In the early 1700’s the newly established American colonial government gave them land in Conestoga Township, Lancaster County, effectively creating one of the first Indian reservations in Pennsylvania.
 The Susquehannocks became known as the Conestoga Indians and frequently worked for the residents of Lancaster County.

 The Delaware and William Penn